MengeCrowdSim/Menge/doc/mengeDetails/impl_pedModel.md

 The Simulator and Pedestrian classes are responsible for the run-time computation which maps the preferred velocity to a feasible velocity.
 The Simulator class holds the *global* simulation parameters.
 The Pedestrian class holds the per-agent simulation parameters and performs the actual computation.

-The Simulator database entry class is how the plug-in registers the new pedestrian model with Menge (see @ref page_extension).
-Menge uses it to instantiate the model-specific features at run time.
+The Simulator database entry class is how the plug-in registers the new pedestrian model with %Menge (see @ref page_extension).  %Menge uses it to instantiate the model-specific features at run time.
 The agent initializer is only required if there are per-agent parameter values (beyond the BaseAgent properties enumerated in the `<Common>` tag.
 Finally, you can extend the BaseAgentContext to provide an interactive visualization of the agent's velocity computation.
 If you do not explicitly define one, the new pedestrian model will use the BaseAgentContext which allows for interactive querying of basic agent properties.

 @section sec_pedModel The Pedestrian Model

 This section discusses the required elements (including the quasi-optional agent initializer).
-These must be implemented in order for the model to be usable by Menge.
+These must be implemented in order for the model to be usable by %Menge.
 We recommend that you place all of your pedestrian model elements in a common namespace.

 @subsection subsec_simulator Pedestrian Simulator